The following school-leaving examination diplomas qualify students to apply to enrol:

 If you have gained a foreign qualification either abroad or in Switzerland which allows you access to higher education (e.g. Abitur or International Baccalaureate), please submit the documents requested so that your qualification can be checked for equivalency.
 This equivalency verification process follows the specifications outlined by swissuniversities and takes place after your application has been submitted.

 In order to determine in advance whether you are likely to fulfil the admission requirements, please consult this flow chart, which takes you through the recognition process for foreign qualifications.
 The criteria and steps outlined in the flow chart are also explained in our Fact Sheet for Applicants from Abroad.
 Enrolment costs for candidates from outside Switzerland are the same as those applicable to Swiss candidates.
 However, the course fees payable by students from outside Switzerland may be higher.
+There are no restrictions on numbers for foreign students.

 In addition to the formal admission requirements which apply to any degree programme at a university of applied sciences, success in the JO course of study and the professions for which it prepares students also critically depends on students exhibiting above-average suitability for and interest in the communications professions.
 Before each course of study, the IAM therefore carries out an admissions assessment to gauge the extent to which candidates possess these attributes.
 These admissions assessments are jointly conducted by selection experts and specialists working in the communications field.